gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

-- sustained reciprocal evidence across another cycle to determine whether the emerging weak parallel co-motion stabilizes into a genuinely stable joint choreography or breaks down again
+- breakdown pressure on the provisionally confirmed joint choreography

 This will let the triad be tested on:
-- whether provisional coupling can become robust
+- whether provisional confirmation can be revised without collapse
-- whether transient coherence spikes can be distinguished from stable joint choreography
+- whether durable confirmation can be distinguished from short-lived stabilization
-- whether coherence can drive not only rejection and reopening, but durable confirmation
+- whether coherence can drive not only rejection, reopening, and confirmation, but also disciplined de-confirmation